Anno 1600-tal · Ystad, Sweden

 Day trips into Österlen

-The southeast corner of Skåne — Sweden's "Tuscany" — is on your doorstep.
-All easy by car.
-Distances are from central Ystad.
+The southeast corner of Skåne — a gentle landscape of orchards, beaches, little harbours and farm shops — is on your doorstep.
+All easy by car; distances are from central Ystad.

 ~25 min Iconic